Hysteron Proteron Club: History

+with a group of fellow Trinity undergraduates including Michael Fiddes, Paul Browne, and Chris Fairey.
+The full day backwards was properly done, beginning the day with cigars, brandy and port in black tie, followed by a formal dinner eaten backwards.
+This was followed (at the appropriate interval) by a backwards lunch and a backwards breakfast.
+The initial idea of a pre breakfast rowing session could not unfortunately occur as breakfast was taken at around 8 pm.
+The day was somewhat surreal, but all survived very happily. {pers.recollection, February 2026).

 Allusions

 In 1999, Peter Brooke, the son of a Club member, referred to the Club during a debate in the House of Commons on the Greater London Authority Bill:

 There is an element of usterou proterou, or the Husteron and Proteron club, in the order in which events have been presented.
 That club existed at the university of Oxford in the 1920s.
 Once a term, its members lived their lives backwards.
 They would get up, have a whisky and soda and then play some bridge.
 They would end up by having porridge late at night.
 In the Bill, the fact that the advice that various people give the mayor cannot be requested comes before the provisions for appointments and for the terms and conditions of those who are appointed.
 I understand that Bills have to be constructed in that way, but that does not make them easier to understand.

 He mentioned the Club again in a debate on the Learning and Skills Bill in 2000, and again in the House of Lords in July 2002.